abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The group of rotations in a more complex figure](symmetry_rotation_square.svg)

-But it's much simpler to grasp if we notice the following: although our group has many actions, and there are more still for figures with more sides (if I am not mistaken, the number of actions is equal to the number of the sides), all of those actions can be reduced to the repetitive application of just the simplest action, (the 120-degree rotation for triangles and the 30-degree rotation for octagons).
+But it's much simpler to grasp if we notice the following: although our group has many actions, and there are more still for figures with more sides (if I am not mistaken, the number of actions is equal to the number of the sides), all of those actions can be reduced to the repetitive application of just the simplest action, (the 120-degree rotation for triangles and the 45-degree rotation for octagons).
 Let's make up a symbol for this rotation.

 ![The group of rotations in a triangle](symmetry_rotation_cyclic.svg)

-Groups and monoids that have this "main" action (called a "generator") which when applied enough times can get you to any state that which is *cyclic groups*.
+Groups and monoids that have this "main" action (called a "generator") that, when applied enough times, can get you to any state are called *cyclic groups*.
 All rotation groups are cyclic groups.
 Another example of a cyclic groups is, yes, the integers under addition.
 Here we can use **+1** or **-1** as generators.

 ![The group of numbers under addition](numbers_cyclic.svg)

 Wait, how can this be a cyclic group when there are no cycles?
 This is because the integers are an *infinite* cyclic group.

-An example of a finite number-based cycle group are the integers in *modular arithmetic* (sometimes called "clock arithmetic).
+An example of a finite number-based cycle group are the integers in *modular arithmetic* (sometimes called "clock arithmetic").
 Modular arithmetic's operation is based on a number called the modulus of an arithmetic (let's take **12** for example).
 In it, each number is mapped to the *remainder of the integer addition of that number and the modulus*.

 For example: **1 modulo 12 = 1** (because 1/12 = 0 with 1 remainder) **2 modulo 12 = 2** etc.